-- 1. We do not require venture firms to meet the same independence thresholds we apply for companies listed on the main market of the TSX.
-We believe such companies can more reasonably be expected to have at least two independent directors, as long as they represent at least one-third of the board. - 2.
-Although the TSX only requires the audit committees of venture firms to be majority independent, we believe they should be entirely independent, with at least two members. - 3.
+- 2. Although the TSX only requires the audit committees of venture firms to be majority independent, we believe they should be entirely independent, with at least two members. - 3.
 While the TSX does not require venture firms to maintain a compensation committee, we believe any public firm that pays its executives should have a compensation committee to oversee such payments.
-For venture firms, this committee should be majority independent, with no insiders. - 4.
+For venture firms, this committee should be majority independent, with no insiders.19 - 4.
 Nominating/governance committees, if they exist, should consist of a majority of independent directors.

-Also, we believe venture firms should maintain a board of at least four members, as opposed to the five-member minimum standard applied to other TSX companies.
+Also, we believe venture firms should maintain a board of at least four members, as opposed to the five-member minimum standard applied to other TSX companies.20

-Further, as these smaller companies typically require less time and action from their boards than their larger counterparts, we will generally permit directors at venture firms to serve on up to nine boards.
+Further, as these smaller companies typically require less time and action from their boards than their larger counterparts, we would not apply our overcommitment policies to directors who serve as an executive officer of a public company and on up to five TSXV boards, or any non-executive director who serves on up to nine venture boards.
 Factors which we will consider include company size and a director's overall attendance record and expertise.
 We note that a large number of directors at venture companies tend to serve on multiple public company boards, but given that many of these firms could benefit from the guidance and oversight provided by an experienced and knowledgeable board member, we believe that a higher threshold is appropriate.